Keyboard technology: Hall effect

-Hall effect keyboards use Hall effect sensors to detect the movement of a magnet by the potential difference in voltage.
+Hall-effect keyboards use Hall-effect sensors to detect the movement of a magnet by the potential difference in voltage.
 When a key is depressed, it moves a magnet that is detected by a solid-state sensor.
 Because they require no physical contact for actuation, Hall-effect keyboards are extremely reliable and can accept millions of keystrokes before failing.
 They are used for ultra-high reliability applications such as nuclear power plants, aircraft cockpits, and critical industrial environments.
 They can easily be made totally waterproof, and can resist large amounts of dust and contaminants.
 Because a magnet and sensor are required for each key, as well as custom control electronics, they are expensive to manufacture.

 A hall switch works through magnetic fields.
 Every switch has a small magnet fixed inside it.
 When the electricity passes through the main circuit, it creates a magnetic flux.
 Every time a key is pressed, the magnetic intensity changes.
 This change is noticed by the circuit and the sensors send the information to the motherboard.

+In modern gaming keyboards, magnetic Hall-effect switches have gained popularity in competitive esports due to features such as adjustable actuation points (ranging from 0.1 mm to 4.0 mm) and "Rapid Trigger" technology, which allows instantaneous key reset upon upward finger movement without needing to pass a static mechanical reset threshold.

 Optical

 Optical switch technology was introduced in 1962 by Harley E. Kelchner for use in a typewriter machine with the purpose of reducing the noise generated by typewriter keys.

 An optical keyboard technology utilizes light-emitting devices and photo sensors to optically detect actuated keys, offering faster response times and eliminating the need for physical contact between moving parts.
 Most commonly the emitters and sensors are located at the perimeter, mounted on a small PCB.
 The light is directed from side to side of the keyboard interior, and it can only be blocked by the actuated keys.
 Most optical keyboards require at least two beams (most commonly a vertical beam and a horizontal beam) to determine the actuated key.
 Some optical keyboards use a special key structure that blocks the light in a certain pattern, allowing only one beam per row of keys (most commonly a horizontal beam).

 The mechanism of the optical keyboard is very simple – a light beam is sent from the emitter to the receiving sensor, and the actuated key blocks, reflects, refracts or otherwise interacts with the beam, resulting in an identified key.

 A major advantage of optical switch technology is that it is very resistant to moisture, dust, and debris because there are no metal contacts that can corrode.
+This technology has been used in some laptops.

 The specialist DataHand keyboard uses optical technology to sense keypresses with a single light beam and sensor per key.
 The keys are held in their rest position by magnets; when the magnetic force is overcome to press a key, the optical path is unblocked and the keypress is registered.